top of page

 Drop bear

-Drop bears (scientific name: Thylarctos plummetus ), sometimes spelled dropbear , are a contemporary mythical creature that were hoaxed to live in Australia, commonly spoken in tall tales to designed to scare tourists.
+Drop bears (scientific name: Thylarctos plummetus ), sometimes spelled dropbear , are a contemporary mythical creature that were hoaxed to live in Australia, commonly spoken in tall tales designed to scare tourists.
 They're essentially large, carnivorous koala-like creatures that inhabit treetops and attack unsuspected people that walk beneath them by dropping onto their heads from above.

 johnandrieskrause